 About the study

-Generation New Era is a groundbreaking scientific study of children born in 2022/23, and their families.
-It will provide vital new insights into children's health and development and help improve the lives of children and families in the UK.
+The study will provide vital new insights into children's health and development and help improve the lives of children and families in the UK.

 Birth cohort studies follow children from birth throughout their lives.
 They show how children grow and develop, and how childhood experiences affect later lives.
 The UK is a world leader in this kind of research, with national studies of people born 1946, 1958, 1970 and 2000 still running today.